 “Capital Enterprise is a key part of London’s vibrant tech community.
-They support accelerators previously through CAP and now through CASTs.
-Their work through the London Co-investment Fund augments the investment capability of a number of seed VCs.
+They support accelerators through CAP and now through CASTs.
+Their work through the London Co-Investment Fund augments the investment capability of a number of seed VCs.
 The Green Light programme supports early stage companies in preparedness for raising funds.
 This huge range of activities gives Capital Enterprise a unique position in the ecosystem – visibility and access to a vast number of startups as well as strong relationships with the investment community.
-In addition, the broad member base of Capital Enterprise, which includes universities and government entities, exists nowhere else.
-This unique intersection of public institutions, educational bodies, investors and startups allows London to make excellent progress in developing great technology businesses.
+The broad member base of Capital Enterpris exists nowhere else.
 Techstars London has an excellent working relationship with Capital Enterprise and wholly endorses their work”

 Capital Enterprise does more than any other organisation in London to network and strengthen London’s start-up ecosystem.
 They provide an effective bridge between the public, private and third sector organisations, fostering understanding and collaboration to strengthen business support and job growth in the capital.
 They are also a great source of innovation, helping their membership to pioneer new approaches to accelerator, finance, and workspace provision in recent years.